karma-runner/karma/docs/intro/04-faq.md

 Please use the latest stable version found via NPM (`npm install karma`).
 See [versioning] for more detailed information.

+### Which version of Node.js does Karma run with ?
+In general, the two latest stable versions.
+That means `0.8` and `0.10` at this point.

 ### The browser does not start.
 ### The browser just does not start.
 What's going on?
 It's more likely Karma can't find the location of the browser binary (the execution file).
 You can fix this by setting